-We talked to Devadas Krishnadas, Founder and CEO of Future-Moves Group (FMG) a strategy and management consulting firm with a focus in public policy and here is what he said about it.
+Devadas Krishnadas, Founder and CEO of Future-Moves Group (FMG) tells us how the strategy and management consulting firm is focusing on public policy.

 First of all, how are you and your family doing in these COVID-19 times?